lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 ##### `ValidatorsExitBusOracle` → VEBO-7002

-The FIFO queue, the report `dataFormat` with `amount`, and the `processExitRequests` / `submitReportData` / `enablePartialWithdrawals` / `disablePartialWithdrawals` surface are described in Flows 1–2 above.
+The FIFO queue, the report `dataFormat` with `amount`, and the `processWithdrawalRequests` / `submitReportData` / `enablePartialWithdrawals` / `disablePartialWithdrawals` surface are described in Flows 1–2 above.

 **Cutover.** Legacy report hashes with exit data not yet delivered at the moment of the upgrade are **abandoned** — the new format cannot deliver them, and no legacy delivery path is retained.
 This is accepted: the underlying exit demand re-emerges organically from validator balances and is re-covered by subsequent VEBO-7002 reports.